 Why so many rules?
 There are some who come to Dallas Christian College who think that there should be more rules and regulations.
 They are concerned about "permissiveness" that takes place in the city of Dallas and on the campus by DCC students.
-There are others who are on the opposite spectrum.
-They feel that they are treated as children and given very little freedom.
+There are others who are on the opposite end of the spectrum.
 It is difficult to find a balance as everyone comes from a different frame of reference.
 We believe there are three types of rules: rules of accommodation, rules of conviction, and rules of Scripture.
 Almost every rule has a history.
 Rules of accommodation have to do with the best ways to get along.
 These rules would include such items as hours the cafeteria serves, taking out the trash, and housing occupancy.
 Rules of conviction have to do with areas of witness.
 These rules would include such items as the use of tobacco, the use of alcoholic beverages, and the use of firearms.
 It would also include such rules as curfew, quiet times, and visiting "clubs."
 These two types of rules can sometimes be difficult to justify as they represent matters of taste, interpretation, opinion, culture, and tradition.
 For example, modesty can be a relative term.
-How much clothing can a Christian remove in public and still be modest?
 Are the College's dress codes too strict, too permissive, or just right?
-Students disagree on their answers to that question.
 Other questions would include public display of affection, attending chapel, or going "clubbing."
 Many standards are matters of taste or principle, and therefore subject to differences of interpretation.
 Nevertheless, lines have to be drawn somewhere.
 The lines that have been drawn and the rules that have been written represent the results of years of cumulative observation, experience, prayerful deliberation, and careful wording.
 Student welfare and College welfare are the two main factors influencing the establishment of the rules in this handbook outside the Scriptures themselves.

 Rules of Scripture are the third criteria for the establishment of rules at DCC.
 Dallas Christian College holds God's Word as the accepted rule of faith.
 It is the central focus of this College.
 The Bible can be seen as oppressive if used in a legalistic way, or it can be seen as guidance if used as God's guidelines for living.
 Certain rules of Scripture should be considered as absolute.
-Examples of these types of rules would include pre-marital sex, lying, drunkenness, homosexuality, stealing, etc. Dallas Christian College will adhere to the rules of Scripture.
+Examples of these types of rules would include extra-marital sex, lying, drunkenness, homosexuality, stealing, etc. Dallas Christian College will adhere to the rules of Scripture.
 These guidelines are not a matter of tradition or culture.
 They are matters of a relationship with God.
 These guidelines are not to be dismissed, even during school breaks.
 On the other hand, the College cannot forbid what the Bible plainly commands.
 The College encourages caring for the poor, evangelizing the lost, and visiting the sick.

 All rules are established for the betterment of the students, order for the College, and the glory of God.
 Each student represents God, the student body of DCC, and himself/herself-remember that what is done on and off campus is a reflection of the student's relationship with Christ, his/her fellow students, and himself/herself.
 A student should consider himself/herself a student from the time of enrollment until the time of graduation or transfer from the College.
 Rules of conduct should be adhered to during Christmas breaks, Spring breaks, and summer vacations-as long as the student is considered a student of DCC.
-If there are questions as to why a certain rule has been established and/or enforced, please contact the VP of Student Development or the Student Government President.
+If there are questions as to why a certain rule has been established and/or enforced, please contact Director of Student Life.